 I love making unique gifts, and today’s project is very unique.
 This serving tray is super simple to make with a cutting machine, and you can leave it as is, stain it, or even personalize it with some vinyl or a stencil.
 But my favorite part is how it works — the tray itself is just this flat shape with holes in it.
 It’s the wine bottles themselves that hold it up.
+And as a cute gift, you can hand these wine bottles out at the end of the night in a cute DIY wine gift bag!
+You can also etch some wine glasses to round out the fully DIY approach!
 How cool is this?
 It will be the talk of your party!
 And it makes the perfect surface for vinyl decals or paint, too!
 So for Day 24 of The Great Maker 25-Day Gift-Away Challenge, I am showing you how to make a Wine Bottle Serving Tray!

 See exactly how to cut and assemble this wine bottle serving tray in my tutorial video (or keep scrolling if you prefer a printable step-by-step photo tutorial):

 To make this wine bottle serving tray, you need some wood.
 If you’re going to cut this on a Cricut cutting machine, you’ll want to use one sixteenth inch or thinner balsa wood or basswood.
 And yes, you can cut that on either the Cricut Maker or the Cricut Explore.
 If you can’t find thin balsa or basswood, you can also use veneer wood, which is much thinner but works if you use the reinforcements I’ve included in the design.